astrosaturn/CPADiscordBot/howtocontribute.md

 Then click install, restart VSCode, and rerun the command.

+Once the command works, run `poetry install`.
+Then all the dependiencies should install automatically.

 Now you need to make a .env file.
-Just make a new file in the ./CPADiscordBot directory called ".env" or run main.py and it will be created for you.
+Just copy the .envexample file and rename it to just `.env`.

 .env files are special files that are used by developers to hide important information, such as the bot's token (which you can find pinned in general in the development server).
 This is so people cant open our public repo and yank the token and start using it for nefarious purposes.

-Once you make the .env file, put in `DISCORD_TOKEN = {token}` into the file, replacing {token} with the token from the server, and then run the bot!

-To run the bot you may either:
+To run the bot you must run the command `poetry run python main.py`.

-A. Open main.py and click the play button at the top right of VSCode

-B. Open the terminal and type `python main.py`

 If the bot successfully starts, you will get a message telling you that the script has successfully logged on to Gravey!